Helping Someone with Schizophrenia

 If you notice any warning signs of relapse or other indications that your family member’s symptoms of schizophrenia are getting worse, call the doctor right away.

-- A list of emergency contact information for your loved one’s doctor, therapists, and the police.
+- Emergency contact information for your loved one’s doctor and therapists.

-- The address and phone number of the hospital you will go to in case of emergency for psychiatric admission.
+- The address and phone number of the hospital you will go to for psychiatric admission.

 - Friends or relatives who will take care of other children or dependents while you deal with the crisis.

 It’s also wise to go over the emergency plan with your family member.
-The crisis situation may be less frightening and upsetting to your loved one If he or she knows what to expect during an emergency.
+The crisis situation may be less frightening to your loved one if they know what to expect during an emergency.

 - Remember that you cannot reason with acute psychosis

-- Remember that the person may be terrified by his/her own feelings of loss of control
+- The person may be terrified by his/her own feelings of loss of control

 - Do not express irritation or anger